STEMgraph/repo-scraper/README.md

 # Repo-Scraper

-A prototype solution to skim through all public repositories of an organization and get all updated `README.md`s.
+A prototype solution to skim through all public repositories of an organization and get all updated `README.md` files.

 ## Setup